ecnepsnai/otto/docs/script.md

 |`OTTO_HOST_ADDRESS`|The configured address of the host this script is executing on.|
 |`OTTO_HOST_PORT`|The configured port of the host this script is executing on.|

-When creating an environment variable you can mark the variable as "secret".
+When creating an environment variable you can mark the variable as "hidden".
 This will hide the value of the variable in the web interface.
+Take note, however, that hidden environment variables are not obfuscated from script output.
+Take care not to print any hidden environment variables to stdout ot stderr.

 ## Attachments